 Intelligence is an important aspect in any organization that uses military force to meet its needs, and constintutes an essential infrastructure for the fulfillment of its operations.
-In recent decades Hizbullah and Hamas are the two most prominent organizations that have been carrying out an ongoing onslaught of terror assualts and guerrilla attacks, aimed against the State of Israel, and undertaken for the advancement of their ideological and political goals.
+In recent decades Hizballah and Hamas are the two most prominent organizations that have been carrying out an ongoing onslaught of terror assualts and guerrilla attacks, aimed against the State of Israel, and undertaken for the advancement of their ideological and political goals.
 Throughout their years of confrontation with Israel, these organizations have been evolving steadily, and the nature of their warfare against Israel has changed as well.
 Their intelligence activity has developed commensurably, both in gathering operations and the resources used to perform them and in the nature of the research, analysis, and use of the information collected.
 Concurrently, since their inception, the organizations have been emphasizing counterintelligence for the purposes of preventing Israel from penetrating its ranks, maintaining their secrecy, and thwarting attacks targeting their operatives and assets.

-From their inception, visual and geographic information-gathering has been the easiest way for Hizbullah and Hamas to collect operational intelligence (OPINT), as a basis for attacks against Israel.
+From their inception, Geospatial Intelligence (GEOINT) has been the easiest way for Hizballah and Hamas to collect operational-tactical intelligence, as a basis for attacks against Israel.
 Prime among these methods are the use of observation posts that allow the organizations to identify a suitable place for an attack, and to detect the target’s pattern of activity.
-During the 1990s, Hizbullah developed intelligence services that carried out observations along the entire Security Zone, mapped the activities of IDF and SLA (South Lebanon Army) forces, and studied their characteristics.
-After the IDF withdrew from Lebanon in May 2000, Hizbullah solidified its observation array along the Israel-Lebanon border, equipping itself with thermal devices, including long-range ones.
+During the 1990s, Hizballah developed intelligence services that carried out observations along the entire Security Zone, mapped the activities of IDF and SLA (South Lebanon Army) forces, and studied their characteristics.
+After the IDF withdrew from Lebanon in May 2000, Hizballah solidified its observation array along the Israel-Lebanon border, equipping itself with thermal devices, including long-range ones.
 These observation forces were also active in the course of the Second Lebanon War (summer 2006), where they help the organization to attack IDF forces that were operating in Southern Lebanon.
-After the war, Hizbullah was forced to desist from overt operations along the border.
+After the war, Hizballah was forced to desist from overt operations along the border.
 Consequently, it developed ways of carrying out seemingly innocuous camouflaged observations against Israel, using ostensible shepherds and journalists, and operating from sites of environmental-protection organizations.

-In the course of the first and second intifadas, and during the interval between them, Hamas’ gathering of visual intelligence (VISINT) was tactical in nature, and served as a basis for terror attacks on Israeli civilians and security forces.
+In the course of the first and second intifadas, and during the interval between them, Hamas’ gathering of GEOINT was tactical in nature, and served as a basis for terror attacks on Israeli civilians and security forces.
 Ahead of Israel’s disengagement from the Gaza Strip (summer 2005), Hamas began to set up an institutional array of field observations along the fence (the “Mourabitoun”) for early-warning purposes.
-Subsequently, it also installed a special-purpose observation system that gathered systematic information for use in profiling the activity of IDF forces in the Gaza perimeter area.
+Subsequently, it also installed a special-purpose observation unit that gathered systematic information for use in profiling the activity of IDF forces in the Gaza perimeter area.

-Both organizations even developed arrays of unmanned aerial vehicles for intelligence-gathering, with Iranian assistance—Hizbullah from the early “aughts” and Hamas several years later.
+Both organizations even developed arrays of unmanned aerial vehicles (UAVs) for intelligence-gathering, with Iranian assistance—Hizballah from the early “aughts” and Hamas several years later.
 Both organizations carried out a number of UAV sorties in the direction of Israel territory, including some in which the craft were intercepted.
-While Hizbullah deployed its UAVs in warfare that it conducted in Syria as part of its assistance to Bashar al-Assad in the Syrian civil war, Hamas has not amassed meaningful operational experience in their use.
-Notably, both organizations consider the use of these craft, beyond their potential contribution to intelligence, an important achievement in the realm of consciousness.
+While Hizballah deployed its UAVs in warfare that it conducted in Syria as part of its assistance to Bashar al-Assad in the Syrian civil war, Hamas has not amassed meaningful operational experience in their use.
+Notably, both organizations consider the use of these craft, beyond their potential contribution to intelligence, an important achievement in the realm of psychology warfare.